polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 ## Sending and receiving transactions

 Specifying an endpoint to connect to will establish a connection to the specified node.
-In order to actually send and receive transactions to and from the node, all front-end APIs must implement a SCALE codec library to encode/decode RPC calls.
+In order to actually send and receive transactions to and from the node, all front-end APIs must implement a SCALE codec library to encode/decode the RPC payloads.

 For each pallet, the metadata provides information about the storage items, transactions, events, errors and constants that are exposed by that pallet.
 Substrate automatically generates this metadata for you and makes it available through RPC calls.